Text and Data Mining Reservation

 • See X-Robots-Tags – potentially not easily accessible, but website configuration interfaces and common content management systems are expected to follow soon if this standard becomes established

-• No guarantee that crawlers will follow the specifications
+• There is no guarantee that crawlers will follow the specifications

 Advantages: